ngoclinh2812/company-hrm/dojosession/README.md

 ## Features

 - **Schedule lunch**: HR (ROLE_ADMIN in this project) can create schedule lunch.
 The application will make sure the meals will be as diverse as possible.
-- **View lunch schedule in upcoming week** : HR can view all the orders of employees, as well as export them into excel files
+- **View lunch orders in upcoming week** : HR can view all the orders of employees
 - **Export lunch orderings**: HR can export the upcoming lunch orders - grouped by departments, to excel files, in order to send to the kitchen.
 - **Order lunch**: All employees and HR (ROLE_USER & ROLE_ADMIN) can order lunch